erikaduan/r_tips/03_blog_posts/2020-05-16_untangling-strings/2020-05-16_untangling-strings.md

 possible.
 This is why character anchors can be useful (i.e. using `^` and `$` to denote the start and end of your string respectively).

-If we revisit the regex example above, we can clearly see that the presence or absence of character anchors mean very different things.
+If we revisit the example above, we can see that the presence or absence of character anchors produces very different outputs.

 ``` r
 #-----impact of character anchors-----